A trust-region method for derivative-free nonlinear constrained stochastic optimization: Stochastic nonlinear constrained optimization

 The efficiency of Algorithm~\ref{alg:simplified_NOWPAC} depends on the accuracy of the surrogate models $m_k^{\mathcal{R}^b}$ and subsequently our ability to predict a good reduction of the objective function within the subproblem (\ref{eq:robust_surrogate_model_NOWPAC}).
-To ensure a good approximation quality we firstly introduce a noise-adapted trust region management to NOWPAC to couple the structural error in the surrogate approximations and the sampling error in the evaluation of $R_N$.
-Secondly we propose the construction of Gaussian processes to reduce the sampling noise in the black box evaluations to build fully-linear surrogate models of the objective function and the constraints.
+It is thus necessary to make Algorithm~\ref{alg:simplified_NOWPAC} robust with respect to the sampling noise in finite sampling approximations of the robustness measures.
+To achieve this goal, we firstly introduce a noise-adapted trust-region management to NOWPAC to couple the structural error in the surrogate approximations and the sampling error in the evaluation of $R_N$.
+Secondly we propose the construction of Gaussian processes to reduce the sampling noise in the finite sample approximation of the robustness measures.